jbahamon/ctm-lucca/Readme.md

 =========================

 Lucca is a three-button character made for MUGEN 1.0.
-This is not a final version.
+This is not a final version but it should be playable.

 What's missing:

-- Proper sounds
-- More specials ..?
-- More palettes
+- More palettes.
-- Another intro
-- Special intros/winposes, maybe.
+- Specific character interactions (intros, winposes, double techs, maybe)

 Lucca's Moveset
 ==============

 Lucca isn't very agile nor fast.
-But some of her normal attacks actually launch projectiles, and her standard projectile has a very variable range.
-She excels at close range, so get close to your enemies and punish them!
+Her game revolves around summoning robots and throwing projectiles to put some pressure on your opponent.
+Her air strong attack, also, gives her good horizontal range.

 Throws
 --------------

+**Shockwave**: F/B + (a+b)/(b+c)/(a+c) (Standing)

+Lucca pushes her opponent, firing multiple hits with her Shockwave at them.

 **Hypnowave**: D, DB, B + a/b/c (Standing).
 Requires 500 Power.

 Lucca uses her Hypnowave to make a single opponent fall asleep.
-Obviously, the opponent has to be within range of the attack.
+The opponent has to be within range of the attack, obviously.
 This attack actually doesn't do any damage, but if it hits, your opponent will be vulnerable for a bit of time (or until it gets hit).
 Use this to your advantage!